fnordoglargh/BoardGameLeague/ABOUT.md

 * Deactivated some more entry controls after program started to prevent potential problems.
 * ELO calculation will not consider solo games anymore.
 * Fixed defect which prevented winners from being deleted.
+* Fixed severe defect in database loading which caused crashes if a result was selected or wrong display of results in list.